Safe Work Australia’s Model Code of Practice: Does it enforce safe ventilation?

 Some highlights of the case

 The Ruby Princess judgment includes some very detailed discussion about COVID risk mitigation.
-This was central to the question of whether Carnival had exercised due care and skill and done everything reasonable to fulfil their promise of a safe and enjoyable cruise.
+This was central to the question of whether Carnival had exercised due care and skill and done everything reasonable to fulfill their promise of a safe and enjoyable cruise.

 The complete judgment (1,059 paragraphs) can be downloaded here: https://www.judgments.fedcourt.gov.au/judgments/Judgments/fca/single/2023/2023fca1280